 ‘Love You to Death’ is of course a love triangle, but one coloured by both other emotions and the Mythos.
 Being the simpler of the two scenarios, ‘Love You to Death’ should be a relatively easy mystery to solve, and in fact, experienced players of Call of Cthulhu may find it a little too easy.
 This is unlikely though if the player is new to Call of Cthulhu or he has played through the scenarios in Call of Cthulhu Starter Set.
 At times it does feel as the player and his Investigator is being dragged around—in some cases literally—a little.
 There are suggestions if the Keeper wants to add a complication or two and these are probably best used if the player has plenty of experience with Call of Cthulhu.
 This is a nice little investigation, adroitly framed around the St. Valentine’s Day Massacre, but without miring it unnecessarily in the Mythos.

 ‘Mask of Desire’ shifts to New York and 1932.
 This is a much less tightly plotted scenario, requiring a slightly more complex set-up.
 The Investigator lives with two close friends, Anna, a wouldbe singer, and Lucas, a reluctant lawyer.
 The player is free to decide the nature of the relationship between his Investigator and Anna and Lucas and also what his actual Occupation is, both of which needs to be done before play begins as it will very much influence the interaction between the Investigator and his housemates throughout the scenario.
 The three have been invited to a party hosted by Madame de Tisson at her swanky apartment on the Upper West Side.
-The wealthy, and notoriously louche socialite is known for her libertine attitudes and her interest in objects d’art, so it seems odd that Lucas is seen talking to her discreetly, especially Anna is by her audition the following for Nancy Turner, the famous jazz orchestra conductor.
+The wealthy, and notoriously louche socialite is known for her libertine attitudes and her interest in objects d’art, so it seems odd that Lucas is seen talking to her discreetly, especially since he is concerned about Anna and her worries about her audition the following day with Nancy Turner, the famous jazz orchestra conductor.

 The scenario very much revolves around a nasty MacGuffin which promises a lot, but at a price—and who has it and what they are doing with it.
 Like any good MacGuffin it quickly falls into the trio of friends’ hands and as the friends learn more about it and what it can do, it is likely to drive a wedge between them.
 They are not the only ones with an interest in the object—an interest which could turn deadly.
 The scenario is again quite linear, but being more complex, there are more options to take into consideration, there being quite a lot of ‘If this happens, then this happens’, ‘If the Investigator does this, then this happens’, and so on.
 In many ways, not that different from any scenario for Call of Cthulhu, but it is more obvious in its format.
 ‘Mask of Desire’ is, though, far more of a character piece than many Call of Cthulhu scenarios, focusing on the friendships which the player will have helped build during the set-up phase prior to play.
 That does bring the MacGuffin’s malign influence and what it drives men to do much closer to home than in many Call of Cthulhu scenarios and mean its impact will be all the stronger and more emotional.